mebeim/api_project/README.md

 Source
 ------

 The entire project has been split into different header and source files for clarity, but a complete source file ([`src/full_project.c`][1]), which is the one I had to submit for evaluation, containing all that's needed, is included.
-The license regulating use and redistribution of the source code is provided in the file [`/LICENSE`][2].
+The license regulating use and redistribution of the source code is provided in the [`/LICENSE`][2] file.

 Documentation
 -------------